ziaukhan/colearning-agentic-ai-specs/agent-press/readme.md

 The studio backend will be running in GKE and will be using GKE Pod Snapshots with FastAPI, Claude Code, and Spec-Kit Plus running in the container.
 GKE Pod Snapshots allows us to snapshot the in-memory state of running pods/containers (including CPU and GPU workloads), effectively "freezing" Claude Code session when the author is not using the studio, and then restore/rewaken them almost instantly from the snapshot when the author starts using the studio.
 The studio will be updating the book github repository.

+Grok 4.1 suggest:

+To build a cost-effective, instantly-resumable clone of Claude.ai/code tailored for writing books (instead of code), you do not need to self-host or freeze any Claude instance, as Claude itself is a stateless API with no persistent pod or container to snapshot.
+Anthropic achieves instant resumption simply by storing conversation history and file contents externally, then resending everything on each request.
+The optimal architecture uses the standard Anthropic Messages API (or Claude via Bedrock/Vertex) with four simple file-tool calls you implement yourself (list_directory, read_file, write_file, create_file).
+Store the actual book chapters as real markdown files in a cloud storage bucket (best-value Cloudflare R2) rather than cramming everything into a database row—this gives unlimited size, fast single-file operations, clean exports, and professional feel at near-zero cost.
+Keep only the chat message history and minimal project metadata in a database (Postgres, Supabase, Firestore).
+Deploy the backend on serverless platforms (Cloud Run, Vercel, Fly.io) for $0 idle cost and sub-second cold starts.
+This exact pattern—real bucket storage + stateless API + four file tools—is what powers Claude.ai/code internally and every successful commercial and open-source book-writing artifact clone in 2025, delivering unlimited context, instant resume after weeks of inactivity, and total infrastructure cost of just a few cents per finished novel.

+Use R2, it gives a perfect virtual file system:

+It’s fast, cheap (R2 = free egress + $0.015/GB), and gives Claude a perfect virtual filesystem — exactly like the real claude.ai/code.

+Just implement these methods:

+def list_directory(path="."):
+    # return list of files in the user's book folder (stored in GCS, DB, etc.)

+def read_file(path):
+    # return content of a markdown chapter

+def write_file(path, content, append=False):
+    # overwrite or append to chapter

+def create_file(path, content):
+    # create new chapter or outline file

+Bottom line

+For a book-writing artifact/code-style interface, other options are a massive overkill and will make your app slower, buggier, and 5–10× more expensive.

+Stick with the proven, lightweight winner:

+Anthropic Messages API (Claude 4.5 Sonnet/Opus) + prompt caching + your own four simple file tools + cloud bucket storage.

+That’s exactly what claude.ai/code and Artifacts still use under the hood in November 2025, and it remains the cheapest, fastest, and highest-quality way to build what you want.

 ### Note GKE Pricing

 We are using it because of latest fuctionality: GKE Pod Snapshots and GKE Agent Sandbox: